PetarBarakov/CW2_EmbedTech/README.md

 ### CAN Message Receiving / Decoding task - Thread

-This function is aimed to provide communications of CAN buses mainly for receiving messages.
+This thread is aimed to provide communications of CAN buses mainly for receiving messages.
 The message is sent through the CAN hardware, and is then temporarily stored in the receiving end interrupt.
 The data is kept in the incoming message queue later on, which is mainly responsible for storing and sending the messages for further decoding process.

 ### CAN Message Transmission - Thread